Fordham-EDM-Lab/CSAT/README.md

 ### Example Datasets

-Example datasets for testing and exploring the cSAT are available [here on Google Drive](https://drive.google.com/drive/folders/1hyjKf69IY1wbkWwSl0AzG-wJTITOXlIW?usp=sharing).
+Example datasets for testing and exploring the CSAT are available [here on Google Drive](https://drive.google.com/drive/folders/1hyjKf69IY1wbkWwSl0AzG-wJTITOXlIW?usp=sharing).

 ## Development Roadmap

-- **Current**: Working on testing and validation on the general case for sequential pattern analysis.
-Determining how to include the time (span?) to better understand the output.
+- **Current**: Exploring runtime.
+Potentially find ways to optimize the algorithm to improve performance for large datasets, such as parallel execution.
-- **Future**: Finalize packaging and prepare the toolkit for distribution on PyPi (Python Package Index).
-Additionally, explore ways to optimize the GSP algorithm, such as implementing parallel execution, to improve performance for large datasets.
+- **Future**: Determining how to include the time (span?) to better understand the output.

 ## License